TrueWill/tzientist/README.md

 Control C
 ```

+## Notes

+**BREAKING CHANGE COMING**

+I realized that if you **always** publish results, you don't need a comparison option.
+The `publish` function can do (or delegate) that.
+Similarly, you don't need clean or ignore options.
+`publish` should be fast, though.

+## To do

+- If the control throws it would be good to catch and re-throw that.
+Otherwise you don't know if behavior differs.
+- Async support.

 ## Why

 GitHub's [Scientist](https://github.com/github/scientist) Ruby library is a brilliant concept.
 Unfortunately the Node.js alternatives aren't very TypeScript-friendly.